Imudaypamu/frtproject/README.md

 # Compatibility
  -It Contains Great UI for Both Mobile and Desktop

- -Is to Navigate in Both Mobile and Deaktop
+ -Easy to Navigate in Both Mobile and Deaktop

 # Screenshots